eamigo86/graphene-django-extras/README.md

 ## Change Log:

 #### v0.1.0-alpha1:
     1. Added support to multiselect choices values for models.CharField with choices attribute, on queries and mutations.
 Example: Integration with django-multiselectfield package.
     2. Added support to GenericForeignKey and GenericRelation fields, on queries and mutations.
     3. Added first approach to support Subscriptions with Channels, with subscribe and unsubscribe operations.
-Using channels-api package. :muscle:
+    Using channels-api package.
     4. Fixed minors bugs.

 #### v0.0.4: